Migration Guide

 Akamai to Azion Migration Guide

-A technical reference for engineering teams migrating delivery, security, compute, storage, DNS, traffic management, and observability services from Akamai to Azion Web Platform.
+A technical reference for engineering teams evaluating Akamai alternatives.
+Covers migrating delivery, WAAP security (Akamai WAF, API Security, and anti-bot), compute, object storage, DNS, traffic management, and observability services from Akamai to Azion Web Platform.

 Akamai to Azion Migration Guide